nessnos/vertical_library_scroll.koplugin/README.md

    └── main.lua
    ```

-3. Restart KOReader (a full restart — plugins are loaded once at
+3. Restart KOReader (a full restart).
-   startup, not picked up by just closing a book).
 It's enabled by
    default like any new plugin; you can confirm KOReader found it under
    **Tools → More tools → Plugin management** ("Vertical scrolling
    library").